-is related to transportation.
-The sector's energy demand is 99% based on petroleum products, with a low penetration of green vehicles the transport sector in Turkey is the largest consumer of petroleum derivatives
+Just over a quarter of Turkey's total final energy consumption in 2018 is related to transportation.
+The energy demand of the sector is 99% based on petroleum products, with a low penetration of ecological vehicles the transport sector in Turkey is the largest consumer of petroleum derivatives

-will be key as the installation of a network of refueling stations in the country will be more feasible than the transformation of electricity grids in the rural areas of a country with large and developing areas.
+In the decarbonization of the transport sector in Turkey, green hydrogen energy will be key as the installation of a network of service stations in the country is more viable than the transformation of electrical networks in rural areas of a country with great extension and areas in process of development.